vesess/pw-less-wp-plugin/README.md

 * **Passwordless Login**: Users log in using their email address and a one-time verification code
 * **Custom Registration**: Includes custom registration form with email verification
-* **User Profile Management**: Users can update their information and delete their accounts
+* **User Profile Management**: Users can update their information through the WordPress admin profile
 * **Email Notifications**: Customizable email notifications for various user actions
 * **Shortcodes**: Easy implementation with ready-to-use shortcodes
 * **Developer Friendly**: Hooks and filters for extending functionality